MatthewBJane/MatthewBJane/README.md

 ### Hello There!

 My name is Matthew and I am a Quantitative Psychology PhD student at the University of Connecticut.
-I am fairly active on Twitter, you can find me there at @MatthewBJane.
+I am fairly active on Twitter, you can find me there @MatthewBJane.

 My research interests include:
 - Developing statistical methods and software for meta-analysis